-As one of America’s leading philanthropists, Lois Pope has positively impacted the lives of individuals at the local, national and international levels.
-She has established three different organizations dedicated to helping those in need and improving the lives of the voiceless and vulnerable in our society.
-They are the Lois Pope LIFE Foundation, Inc., Leaders In Furthering Education (LIFE), and the Disabled Veterans’ Life Memorial Foundation.
+Lois Pope, one of America’s leading philanthropists, has dedicated her life to helping those in need and improving the lives of the voiceless and vulnerable in our society.
+This stalwart mission is reflected in the three transformative organizations she has established: Leaders in Furthering Education (LIFE), the Lois Pope LIFE Foundation, and the Disabled Veterans’ LIFE Memorial Foundation.

-Mrs. Pope is the driving force behind the establishment of the Lois Pope LIFE Center at the University of Miami School of Medicine, home to the Miami Project to Cure Paralysis/Buoniconti Fund–the world’s foremost center for research, treatment, and services for paralysis and other neurological diseases.
+Mrs. Pope is the driving force behind the establishment of the Lois Pope LIFE Center at the University of Miami School of Medicine, home to the Miami Project/Buoniconti Fund to Cure Paralysis, the world’s foremost center for research, treatment, and services for paralysis and other neurological diseases.

-A mother and a grandmother, Lois has trained for and completed five New York City Marathons.
+A mother, grandmother, and great grandmother, who has trained for and completed five marathons, she lives in Manalapan, FL.